 Amici, representing diverse religious traditions and faiths, are united in their embrace of the nation's fundamental constitutional commitments to religious freedom and non-discrimination.
-Like a number of courts, amici believe President Trump's second Executive Order, like the first, discriminates on the basis of religion and therefore is unconstitutional.
+Like a number of courts, Amici believe President Trump's Executive Order discriminates on the basis of religion and therefore is unconstitutional.
 Amici reject any religion-based restriction on entry to the country because it harms core national values, discriminates based on religion, and obstructs Muslims in the practice of their faith.